Dependent Pages

 1.1 Did you Mistakenly Claim a Dependent on Your Tax Return?

-If your return got accepted and you claimed a dependent incorrectly and wish to change this, prepare and file an IRS and State tax amendment or form 1040-X and remove the dependent from your tax return.
-Detailed instruction on how to prepare a tax amendment on eFile.com.
+If your return got accepted and you claimed a dependent incorrectly and wish to change this, prepare and file an IRS and state tax amendment and remove the dependent from your tax return.
+See detailed instructions on how to prepare a tax amendment on eFile.com.

 See Section 5. below about the right of a custodial parent to release the dependency exemption by completing and signing Form 8332 - Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.